ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Data Sets

 \subsection{IRAC imaging}

 We begin by collecting all the Basic Calibrated Data (BCD) exposures (pBCD), from the \textit{Spitzer} SHA archive for each field in the ALCS.
-These only include \textit{Spitzer} IRAC 3.6 and 4.5 $\mu$m, as our fields of interest do not have a uniform coverage in 5.8 and 8 $\mu$m.
+These include IRAC exposures in HFF (Spitzer Frontier Fields; \citealt{spitzer_hff}), RELICS (Spitzer Reionization Lensing Cluster Survey; \citealt{spitzer_relics} ) and CLASH \citep{spitzer_clash}.
+Our \textit{Spitzer} data only include \textit{Spitzer}/IRAC 3.6 and 4.5 $\mu$m, as our fields of interest do not have a uniform coverage in 5.8 and 8 $\mu$m.
 Similarly to how we process the \textit{HST} CHArGE data, we perform relative alignment of all exposures in the IRAC Astronomical Observation Requests (AOR), and then align AOR mosaics to GAIA DR2.
 A larger size of IRAC FoV is generally beneficial, as it allows for a sufficient number of reference sources to be used for alignment.
 The IRAC background is removed by creating a master background image for each AOR with detected sources masked.
 Finally, the complete IRAC mosaics are aligned to the \textit{HST} pixel grid and drizzled with 0\farcs5 pixels and the pixel fraction parameter \texttt{pixfrac} set to 0.2.
 With full knowledge of the individual pBCD exposures that contribute at any location in the final mosaic, we can generate robust models of the IRAC PSF that fully account for the diversity of depth and detector position angle across the mosaic.
-These position-dependent PSFs are used for the IRAC model-based photometry, and can be re-generated using \textsc{golfir}.
+These position-dependent PSFs are used for the IRAC model-based photometry, and can be re-generated using \textsc{golfir} \citep{golfir}.